 The College is also home to the interdisciplinary Biomechanics and Movement Science (BIOMS) graduate program, which involves faculty from not only health sciences but also mechanical engineering, electrical and computer engineering, computer science, and biological sciences.

 The Communication Sciences and Disorders (CSCD) program is the latest degree program to be offered in the College.
-The CSCD program, which is housed at the STAR Health Sciences Complex, will begin accepting applications in Fall 2015 for matriculation in Fall 2016.
+The CSCD program, which is housed at the STAR Health Sciences Complex, began accepting applications in Fall 2015 for matriculation in Fall 2016.

 The goals of the this program will be to prepare master’s-level speech-language pathologists to serve the needs of patients throughout the lifespan as well as to advance understanding of human communication and related disorders through faculty and student research activities.
 More information can be found HERE.

 With increasing understanding of the myriad benefits of a healthy lifestyle, coupled with nationwide attention on health problems such as obesity, diabetes, cardiovascular disease, osteoporosis, and osteoarthritis, there is an abundance of opportunity and challenge for newly educated professionals in the fields of health behavior science, health promotion, health and physical education, and nutrition and dietetics.
-Programs in the Department of Behavioral Health & Nutrition focus on the psychosocial aspects of health, wellness, illness, and aging.
+Programs in the Department of Behavioral Health & Nutrition at the College of Health Sciences focus on the psychosocial aspects of health, wellness, illness, and aging.

 Our nationally known faculty involve both undergraduate and graduate students in their research on topics ranging from osteoarthritis, kidney disease, and stroke to sport and rehabilitation biomechanics.
-The Department of Kinesiology & Applied Physiology offers strong academic programs in athletic training, exercise science, and strength and conditioning, with student access to state-of-the-art research laboratories, nationwide internship programs, and culturally enriching study abroad experiences.
+The Department of Kinesiology & Applied Physiology at the College of Health Sciences, offers strong academic programs in athletic training, exercise science, and strength and conditioning, with student access to state-of-the-art research laboratories, nationwide internship programs, and culturally enriching study abroad experiences.

 We offer two challenging and exciting undergraduate majors.
 Medical Laboratory Science is related to the prevention, diagnosis and treatment of disease through the understanding, application, and performance of clinical laboratory analyses.
 Medical Laboratory Science majors at UD gain a small-school learning experience within a university setting.
 The hands-on laboratory activities experienced on campus and at our 26 clinical affiliates give our students the competence needed to gain employment immediately upon graduation.
 The major prepares students for career entry into the clinical laboratory profession as well as a variety of biomedical employment opportunities.
 The Medical Diagnostics major is a clinical-oriented science program that incorporates the basic science courses required for admission to medical school with medical-related courses that impact the diagnosis and treatment of diseases.
 This major prepares students who plan to pursue post-graduate study in health-related areas immediately upon graduation.